typofactur/winkysans/fontbakery/fontbakery-report.md

 * ⚠️ **WARN** <p>Interpolation issues were found in the font:</p>
-<pre><code>- Contour 0 point 44 in glyph 'eight' has a kink between location wght=300 and location wght=900

-- Contour 0 point 29 in glyph 'B.salt' has a kink between location wght=300 and location wght=900

-- Contour 0 point 20 in glyph 'six' has a kink between location wght=300 and location wght=900

-- Contour 0 point 12 in glyph 'H' has a kink between location wght=300 and location wght=900
+<pre><code>- Contour 0 point 12 in glyph 'H' has a kink between location wght=300 and location wght=900

 - Contour 0 point 21 in glyph 'H' has a kink between location wght=300 and location wght=900

-- Contour 0 point 26 in glyph 'numbersign' has a kink between location wght=300 and location wght=900

 - Contour 0 point 63 in glyph 'g.salt' has a kink between location wght=300 and location wght=900

 - Contour 0 point 84 in glyph 'g.salt' has a kink between location wght=300 and location wght=900

+- Contour 0 point 29 in glyph 'B.salt' has a kink between location wght=300 and location wght=900

 - Contour 1 point 12 in glyph 'Hbar' has a kink between location wght=300 and location wght=900